sivakumar3105/sivakumar3105/README.md

-# 👋 Hi there, I'm Sivakumar R
+# 👋 Hi there, I'm Sivakumar Ravichandran

 ## 🧑🏻‍💻 About Me
 I’m an aspiring **DevOps Engineer ♾️** passionate about automation, cloud technologies, and building scalable systems.